foundriesio/docs/source/reference-manual/boards/imx8mp.rst

                └── uuu.exe

 .. |secure_boot_preparation_note| replace::
-    The instructions in this section also apply to those boards with secure boot enabled.
+    The instructions in this section also applies to those boards with secure boot enabled.
     There are references on how to perform common instructions along with the flow.
-The :ref:`ref-security` Reference Manual details the required background for secure boot.
+    :ref:`ref-security`  details the required background for secure boot.

 .. |secure_boot_pre_flash_note| replace:: For instructions on how to sign the
-     required images before flashing them to the board with secure boot enabled, follow the instructions from :ref:`ref-secure-machines`.
+     required images before flashing them to the board with secure boot enabled, see:ref:`ref-secure-machines`

 .. include:: imx-common-board.inc